TheAmirhosssein/django-number-radix/README.md

 c:\Python35\python -m venv c:\path\to\myenv
 python -m venv c:\path\to\myenv
 ```
-- then install packages with this command
+- then go to project directory and install packages with this command

 ```
-pip3 install requirements.txt
+pip install requirements.txt
 ```

 - run project with this command